romankolpak/romankolpak.github.io/_posts/2021-01-29-testing-the-strategy-of-moving-in-out-of-stock-from-the-rule-1.markdown

 ---
 layout: post
 title:  "Testing the Strategy of Moving in & out of Stock from the Rule #1 Book on Investing"
-description: "A test of the technical analysis strategy offered by the book on a real-world example"
+description: "A test of the technical analysis strategy offered by the "Rule #1: The Simple Strategy for Successful Investing in Only 15 Minutes a Week!" book on a real-world example"
 date: 2021-01-29 12:06:31 +0200
 categories: investing
 ---
 I found the [Rule #1](https://www.goodreads.com/book/show/24006.Rule_1) book on Youtube while poking around the clickbaity videos recommending books on investing.
 The channel giving the book especially great amount of praise was [New Money](https://www.youtube.com/channel/UCvSXMi2LebwJEM1s4bz5IBA) with around 200k subscribers.
 At the time of writing this, the book had an average rating of 4.09 with 2k+ reviews on Goodreads.
 This made me think that it's actually good and gives solid advice.
 Which I think it did, but one part of it in particular sounded especially good and it also happened to very testable against real-world data.